 Some people are more adept at metabolizing and ridding them.
 One rule of thumb is the more expensive the spirit, the less of these impurities but not always.
 In darker liquids they're more prevalent.
 Secondly, carbonization increases absorption.
 As the body metabolizes ethanol, it converts it to acetaldehyde and then once more to acetate.
 This is what causes a headache.

-The fastest way to cure a hangover depends on restoring biochemistry quickly.
+The fastest way to cure a hangover depends on the time to restore biochemistry.
 This in turn corrects your physiology (normal functions) so you can return to feeling optimal.
 How long this takes depends on the severity of the symptoms.
-On average, a hangover can last 24 to upwards of 72 hours in more extreme cases.
-Scouring the "internets" (intended misspelling), I've read the best hangover remedies and science.
+On average, a hangover lasts 24 hours and upwards of 72 hours in more extreme cases.
+Scouring the "internets" (intended misspelling), I've read the best hangover remedies.
 Without further delay, learn how you can regain your super hero powers.

 Staying in bed until 4 pm only prolongs suffering.
 Secondly, greasy food is a myth.
 Forget what you've been told.
 Follow the step by step guide for the fastest way to cure a hangover.
 Start ridding nausea or that pounding headache.